brendanhay/gamekeeper/README.md

 This is primarily useful if you do not use AMQP heartbeats and have problems with dangling load-balancer connections through something like LVS or HAProxy.

+> These commands are destruction, please use caution!

 ## Install